 Since then, Maxime has enjoyed invitations with other leading British ensembles, among which the Ulster Orchestra; the Royal Liverpool Philharmonic Orchestra; and the BBC Philharmonic Orchestra, which led to an immediate re-invitation at the BBC Proms.
 A Londoner at heart, Maxime now lives in Paris where he has had several collaborations with the Orchestre National de France.
 Other engagements in France have included the Orchestre de Bretagne, Orchestre de Normandie, Orchestre de Chambre Nouvelle-Aquitaine and the Orchestre National de Lyon.
 The Operas of Montpellier, Toulon, Saint-Etienne and Tours have also invited him for symphony concerts.
 Elsewhere, he has made debuts with the Iceland Symphony Orchestra, the Orchestre Philharmonique de Luxembourg, and the Orchestre Philharmonique de Monte-Carlo.

-Ever eager to share his passion with the next generation of concertgoers and instrumentalists, Maxime frequently works with youngsters: before his ongoing association with Démos – a nationwide music education project – he held residencies with the South West Youth Orchestra (2013-2014) as well as the National Youth Orchestras of Scotland (2017).
+Ever eager to share his passion with the next generation of concertgoers and instrumentalists, Maxime frequently works with youngsters: alongside his ongoing association with Démos – a nationwide music education project – he also serves as Head of Conducted Ensembles at the Nancy Conservatoire.
+Before that, he held residencies with the South West Youth Orchestra (2013-2014) as well as the National Youth Orchestras of Scotland (2017).
 In London he regularly works with the young professionals of the Southbank Sinfonia with whom he has built a warm relationship.
 His contributions to their experimental “concertlab” series drew particular attention from critics and audiences alike, most recently FLUX, their most ambitious project yet.

 Maxime’s first steps on the rostrum were in 2009 with the Sofia Festival Orchestra, at the Accademia Chigiana in Siena where he studied with Gianluigi Gelmetti.
 Back then he was in Colin Metters’s conducting class at the Royal Academy of Music, where he received the additional guidance of such figures as David Zinman and Leif Segerstam.
 In 2012 he was a semi-finalist at the Donatella Flick Conducting Competition and was singled out as the “outstanding participant” of a masterclass with the Baltimore Symphony Orchestra and Marin Alsop.